BabiDoo/Guestbook/README.md

-## 🤝 Sign the Guestbook!
-**You're very welcome to leave your signature here!**
+## 🤝 You're very welcome to leave your signature here!
 This repository was created as a **GitHub Guestbook**, where visitors can practice opening Pull Requests and Issues by signing their name [here!](./Guest-Book.md)

 If you're learning Git, improving your collaboration skills, or just passing by — feel free to add your message!
 This is a fun space to experiment with **GitHub workflows**.
 ## 📌 How to sign the guestbook
-Want to leave your signature?
-Follow these simple steps to contribute:

 ### Step-by-step: